Vyodour/Vyodour/README.md

   <h2>Greetings 👋</h2>
   <h3>I'm Roja Fadilah</h3>
   <h3>Student & Developer</h3>
 <p>📚 Focused on continuous learning and technical exploration.
-Passioned for mastering new tools and frameworks, I can utilize some programming languages ​​and enjoy creating scalable solutions across both the backend and frontend.
+Passioned for mastering new tools and frameworks, I can utilize some programming languages ​​and enjoy creating solutions for both the backend and frontend.
 Also interested in creating various architecture of the program flow to get the intended.</p>
  <a href="https://u8views.com/github/Vyodour">
     <img src="https://u8views.com/api/v1/github/profiles/218681819/views/day-week-month-total-count.svg" alt="Roja Fadilah profile views" />
   </a>